 From an economic perspective, a market comprises buyers and sellers.
-The buyer purchases products or services from the seller, and in turn, the seller also tries to promote his products.
+The buyer purchases products or services from the seller, and in turn, the seller tries to promote his products.

-What is Monopoly?
+What is a Monopoly?

-Monopoly is a type of imperfect competition in which a company and its product dominate the sector or industry.
+A monopoly is a type of imperfect competition in which a company and its product dominate the sector or industry.
 This situation arises when there is no competitor in the market for the same product.

 Also Check: Features of Monopoly Market

-What is Monopolistic Competition
+What is a Monopolistic Competition?

 The following table will help students grasp the most critical points of difference between monopoly and monopolistic competition.

-|Definition||Monopoly is the type of imperfect competition where a seller or producer captures the majority of market share due to lack of substitutes or competitors.||A monopolistic competition is a type of imperfect competition where many sellers try to capture market share by differentiating their products.|
+|A monopoly is the type of imperfect competition where a seller or producer captures the majority of the market share due to the lack of substitutes or competitors.||A monopolistic competition is a type of imperfect competition where many sellers try to capture the market share by differentiating their products.|

-|Number of Players||One||Many|
+|Number of players|

-|Degree of Competition||Nil competition exists as only one seller present in the market.||A very high competition exists as there are many sellers|
+|No competition exists, as only one seller is present in the market.||A very high competition exists, as there are many sellers.|

 |High barriers to entry||Low barriers to entry|

-|Due to steep demand and only one seller, price is controlled by the seller||Some level of price control exercised by buyers as many sellers available in the market.|
+|Due to steep demands and only one seller, the price is controlled by the seller.||Some level of price control is exercised by buyers, as many sellers are available in the market.|

 This article helps the students to gain a clear understanding of a monopoly and a monopolistic competition, and the key differences between them.
 For more such exciting articles, stay tuned to BYJU’S.